VanillaViking/fire_detection_preprocessing/literature_review/fire_preprocessing.typ

 $ h(v) = "round"(("cdf"(v) - "cdf"_"min")/(N - "cdf"_min)) $

 Where $N$ is the number of pixels in the image.

+By applying this function to each pixel of the original image, we obtain a resulting image with a flatter histogram of intensities, increasing contrast and visibility in the image.

+#figure(
+  image("firehe.png", width: 90%),
+  caption: [Histogram equalization on image],
+) <firehe>

+== An Improved Smoke Detection System

 #bibliography("ref.bib", style: "apa")